HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

       Proof<P> boxKey();
     }

   The two methods define the id of the closed box to be opened and the proof that unlocks the proposition for that box.
 When a box is unlocked and opened, it is spent or "burnt", i.e. it stops existing; as such, it will be removed from the wallet and the blockchain state.
-As a reminder, a value inside a box cannot be "updated": the the process requires to spend the box and create a new one with the updated values.
+As a reminder, a value inside a box cannot be "updated": the process requires to spend the box and create a new one with the updated values.

 - ``public List<Box<Proposition>> newBoxes()``